Ilir Hasani: Career

 He has participated in many congresses, symposia and other professional and scientific meetings of international and national character as a guest lecturer and is the author and co-author of many publications and scientific papers that have been reviewed in journals, congresses and symposia.

-He is fluent in English, for which he has an internationally recognized certificate from the University of Cambridge.
-He has a basic knowledge of the German language and possesses exceptional computer skills.
+He is fluent in English, for which he has an internationally recognized certificate from the University of Cambridge, and has a basic knowledge of the German language.

-He is a member of the Macedonian Medical Association, a member of the Macedonian Association of Orthopedists and Traumatologists, a member of the AO Alumni Association, a member of the AO Spine Association, a member of the Macedonian Red Cross and a national representative of SICOT (Société Internationale de Chirurgie Orthopédique et de Traumatologie).
+He is a member of the Macedonian Medical Association, a member of the Macedonian Association of Orthopedists and Traumatologists, a member of the AO Alumni Association, a member of the AO Spine Association, a member of the Macedonian Red Cross and chair of the trauma committee of SICOT.